Befriend Your Brain

 Our brains are fast, noisy, and hard to control.

-When our minds are challenged and fixed on what we love, we are unstoppable.
+When challenged and fixed on what we love, we are unstoppable.

-Other times we struggle to point our brainpower in the right direction.
+Otherwise, we can struggle to point our turbo-fast brains in a useful direction.

 We tend to either be dialed up to 11... or zero.